WhatsApp: Technical

-Some dual-SIM devices may not be compatible with WhatsApp, though non-official workarounds can be used to install the app.
+Some devices using dual SIMs may not be compatible with WhatsApp, though there are unofficial workarounds to install the app.

-In February 2015, WhatsApp introduced a voice calling feature; this helped WhatsApp to attract a completely different segment of the user population.
+In February 2015, WhatsApp implemented voice calling, which helped WhatsApp to attract a different segment of the user population.
 WhatsApp's voice codec is Opus, which uses the modified discrete cosine transform (MDCT) and linear predictive coding (LPC) audio compression algorithms.
 WhatsApp uses Opus at 8–16 kHz sampling rates.
-On November 14, 2016, WhatsApp added a video calling feature for users across Android, iPhone, and Windows Phone devices.
+On November 14, 2016, WhatsApp added video calling for users using Android, iPhone, and Windows Phone devices.

-In November 2017, WhatsApp released a new feature that would let its users delete messages sent by mistake within a time frame of 7 minutes.
+In November 2017, WhatsApp implemented a feature giving users seven minutes to delete messages sent by mistake.

-Multimedia messages are sent by uploading the image, audio or video to be sent to an HTTP server and then sending a link to the content along with its Base64 encoded thumbnail (if applicable).
+Multimedia messages are sent by uploading the image, audio or video to be sent to an HTTP server and then sending a link to the content along with its Base64 encoded thumbnail, if applicable.

-WhatsApp follows a "store and forward" mechanism for exchanging messages between two users.
-When a user sends a message, it first travels to the WhatsApp server where it is stored.
-Then the server repeatedly requests the receiver to acknowledge receipt of the message.
-As soon as the message is acknowledged, the server drops the message; it is no longer available in the database of the server.
-The WhatsApp server keeps the message only for 30 days in its database when it is not delivered (when the receiver is not active on WhatsApp for 30 days).
+WhatsApp uses a "store and forward" mechanism for exchanging messages between two users.
+When a user sends a message, it is stored on a WhatsApp server, which tries to forward it to the addressee, and repeatedly requests acknowledgement of receipt.
+When the message is acknowledged, the server deletes it; if undelivered after 30 days, it is also deleted.